OpenTreeOfLife/reference-taxonomy/doc/method/method-intro.md

 > [this would be a figure]   S = (c,d,e)a,  S' = (d,e,f)a

 S and S' each have four nodes.
-Suppose d, e, and a in S' are aligned to d, e, and a in S.  The only unaligned node is f, and it can be attached to S as a child of a, or equivalently as a sibling of d and e.
+Suppose d, e, and a in S' are aligned to d, e, and a in S.  The only unaligned node is f, and it can be as a sibling of d and e.  (f is also a child of a, which is aligned, giving a different way to attach, with the same result in this case, but not always.)
 This yields

 > [figure] S + S' = (c,d,e,f)a

-One might call this merge heuristic 'my sibling's sibling is a sibling' or 'transitivity of siblinghood'.
+One might call this merge heuristic 'my sibling's sibling is my sibling' or 'transitivity of siblinghood'.

+[what happened to b?]

 [Real example: a = Bufo, c,d,e = Bufo bufo / spinosis / japonicus
 (etc.) in NCBI, d,e,f = Bufo bufo / japonicus / luchunnicus (etc.) in